 In addition to its attacks on workers' labor rights, Rep. Crawford's bill provides no path to immigration status for current undocumented farmworkers.
 Instead, it requires workers to return to their country of origin with only the possibility of continuing to be subjugated contract laborers under the H-2A program.
 Rep. Crawford's guestworker "reforms" would harm the hundreds of thousands of U.S. workers employed in agriculture, fails to take steps to stabilize our nation's experienced agricultural workforce, and would further expand a labor system that treats workers as commodities, with substandard working conditions and limited access to justice.
-Instead of one-sided, anti-worker proposals, Congress should focus its efforts on providing farmworkers and their families with the opportunity to earn legal immigration status, as proposed in the Agricultural Worker Program Act (S. 175/H.R.
-641).
+This bill seems to represent the anti-immigrant, anti-worker alternative to legislative proposals that would grant undocumented farmworkers immigration status, including the Citizenship for Essential Workers Act (S.747/H.R.1909), the U.S. Citizenship Act (S.348/H.R.1177), and the Farm Workforce Modernization Act (H.R.1603).